 Most businesses focus only on the first 2 categories when it’s more strategic to concurrently nurture the other 90%.
-In the book / our full 17-page summary, we’ll look at how exactly to do that, including (a) why you should focus on market data instead of product data, (b) how to use education-based marketing to “reset” customers’ buying criteria, and (c) how to define your “core story” and find your “smoking gun”.
+Our full 17-page version of The Ultimate Sales Machine summary, looks at how exactly to do that, including (a) why you should focus on market data instead of product data, (b) how to use education-based marketing to “reset” customers’ buying criteria, and (c) how to define your “core story” and find your “smoking gun”.

-• Use the 6-step “Dream 100 strategy” to secure your ideal buyers.
-In the book / our complete summary, we’ll look specifically at how you can find these buyers, catch their attention and get your core story in front of them.
+Use these 6 steps to secure your ideal buyers.
+Our complete summary looks specifically at how you can find these buyers, catch their attention and get your core story in front of them.

-• Mastering your Presentations.
-Use the dos and don’ts in the book to make sure your presentations are effective.
+Use the dos and don’ts in the book/summary to make sure your presentations are effective.

 While these ideas are powerful, you must actually implement them to see results.
 Holmes emphasizes that you’ll build a real sales machine only if you apply “pigheaded discipline” and persistence to master all 12 strategies.
 This means applying them and refining them over and over (and over and over) again until it becomes second-nature to you and your organization.